TAMI KLIMPEL

 -

-As the old adage goes, “rooftops before retail.”
-We are now in a good place to attract additional retail and restaurant businesses to town.
+We are in a good place to attract additional retail and restaurant businesses to town.
 Working with City Council and Staff, as well as our residents on the Rosemount Port Authority, we strive to attract entities that will serve our growing population:

 Grocery store - ideally east of Highway 3